Network Protocols and Network Libraries

 A default instance of SQL Server is configured for TCP/IP port 1433, and named pipe \\.\pipe\sql\query.
 SQL Server named instances are configured for TCP dynamic ports, with a port number assigned by the operating system.

-If you cannot use dynamic port addresses (for example, when SQL Server connections must pass through a firewall server configured to pass through specific port addresses), we recommend using a port address number ranging from 49152 through 65535.
-Port number assignments are managed by the Internet Assigned Numbers Authority and are listed at http://www.iana.org.
+If you cannot use dynamic port addresses (for example, when SQL Server connections must pass through a firewall server configured to pass through specific port addresses).
+Select an unassigned port number.
+Port number assignments are managed by the Internet Assigned Numbers Authority and are listed at https://www.iana.org.

 To enhance security, network connectivity is not fully enabled when SQL Server is installed.
 To enable, disable, and configure network protocols after Setup is complete, use the SQL Server Network Configuration area of the SQL Server Configuration Manager.

 Server Message Block Protocol